Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 Cost: $295 per person (+ tax)

-Mental Health First Aid Supporting Youth (Virtual)
+Mental Health First Aid Supporting Youth (2 hours of pre-work plus 1 day online)

 Mental Health First Aid (MHFA) is the help provided to a person who is showing signs of declining mental well-being or crisis.
 “MHFA – Supporting Youth” is a course designed for members of the public who have frequent contact with young people (ages 12 to 24).